-Systems biochemistry and cell engineering
+Systems biology and cell engineering

 Jan 2017 - Congrats to Austin Chiang for winning the best poster award at the PepTalk conference.